-The Ford Fusion Hybrid is America’s most fuel-efficient sedan and may be the highest-quality hybrid based on hundreds of millions of worry-free miles its owners have traveled.
+The Ford Fusion Hybrid is America’s most fuel-efficient sedan.
+For they may be the highest-quality hybrid.
+For that’s based on hundreds of millions of worry-free miles its owners have traveled.

 Ford’s hybrid taxi fleet has logged more than 80 million miles in California alone during the past decade – more than quadruple the number of miles logged by Toyota’s Prius lineup.
 Yet, among the nearly 43 million battery cells Ford has tested or seen put to work in customer vehicles, only five issues have been documented.